What is Chalk Paint and How to Use it – a Beginners Guide

 How to use chalk paint

-Because the idea behind this paint was to be versatile and easy to use, this is pretty simple.
+This is pretty simple because the idea behind this paint was to be versatile and easy to use.

 There is no need to prep(like prime or sand), but the surface should be dry and clean.
 In most cases, one coat of paint is enough, and you only want to sand it for super-smooth results(remember to wipe the dust off).